-T3.com is one of the UK's leading consumer lifestyle websites and T3 magazine is its print counterpart.
-The T3 brand is over 25 years' old – T3 magazine launched in November 1996 and the T3 website launched in 1998 at T3.co.uk before moving to T3.com in 2007.
-T3's Wikipedia page (opens in new tab) covers some of our history.
+T3.com is one of the UK's leading consumer lifestyle websites, and T3 magazine is its print counterpart.
+The T3 brand is over 25 years old – T3 magazine was launched in November 1996, and the T3 website in 1998 at T3.co.uk before moving to T3.com in 2007.
+T3's Wikipedia page covers some of our history.
 You can also follow us on Twitter, Facebook and Instagram.

 We present products in helpful buying guides and carefully curated deals posts across style, living, auto, smart home, watches, travel, fitness and more.
 We truly do have the best of everything.

-T3 magazine is published 13 times a year and is available in print and digital formats (opens in new tab).
+T3 magazine is published 13 times a year and is available in print and digital formats.
 The T3 website is updated daily.
-We're delighted that over 10 million people visit T3.com every month and 38,000 people buy a copy of T3 magazine every month.
+We're delighted that over 10 million people visit T3.com, and 38,000 people buy a copy of T3 magazine every month.